zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-configuration-procedure.md

 The SLA for deploying configuration changes to all regions in the Production Environment is in the table specified in [portalfx-extensions-svc-lvl-agreements.md](portalfx-extensions-svc-lvl-agreements.md).

 As per the safe deployment mandate, deployment to production environment is performed in stages, where each stage is a logical grouping of regions.
 There are five stages in the production environment.
 There is a 24-hour wait period between promoting the build from one batch to another.
 This implies that the minimum time to deploy a change in all regions in Production branch is five days.
-For more information about staging, see    .

-<a name="configuration-scenarios-receiving-notification-of-deployment"></a>
+<a name="process-details-receiving-notifications-when-changes-are-deployed"></a>
-### Receiving notification of deployment
+### Receiving notifications when changes are deployed

 After the commit has been associated with a workitem, the developer will receive a notification when the config change is deployed to each region.